57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 ### 3.3.
 Search

-Pinecone Database it empowers users to perform scalable Approximate Nearest Neighbor (ANN) searches quickly and accurately, excels with both sparse and dense vector support, allowing for mixed searches in a singular index.
+Pinecone Database empowers users to perform scalable Approximate Nearest Neighbor (ANN) searches quickly and accurately, excels with both sparse and dense vector support, allowing for mixed searches in a singular index.
 This hybrid approach combines semantic depth with